elitwilliams/brightwheel-image-scraper/README.md

    Note: You may want to do this in a virtual environment.

-3. Create a `config.yml` file in the same directory as the script with the following structure:
+3. Update the `config.yml` file in the same directory as the script with the following structure:

    ```yaml
    bwuser: "your_brightwheel_username"